Nursing RN to BS Completion - Online

 NUR 301 Caring for Populations in the Community Setting

-This course focuses on the role of the nurse in the community working with individuals, families, groups and high risk populations in a variety of community settings.
-Caring for individuals across the lifespan including their families and the communities in which they live is emphasized recognizing physical, psychological, behavioral, social, and cultural needs.
+This courses focuses on the role of the nurse in the community working with individuals, families, groups and high-risk populations in a variety of community settings.
+Caring for individuals across the lifespan including their families and the communities in which they live is emphasized recognizing physical, psychological, behavioral, social and cultural needs.
 Evidence-based clinical concepts are incorporated as a basis for providing interventions for families and groups with multiple and complex health stressors within a population/public health framework.
-This course is for RN Completion Students.
+Opportunities for application of these concepts are provided in various health care settings.
+This course is for RN Completion students.
 To continue in the nursing program the student must maintain a grade of C+ (77) or higher in this course.
 Prerequisite(s): NUR 215 and NUR 216 with a grade of C+ or higher Corequisite(s): NUR 301H

 NUR 305 Health Promotion and Patient Education

 This course combines the critical review of health promotion strategies and the framework for designing successful patient teaching tools.
 Students will be introduced to the major concepts of health promotion and the issues that impact upon health and wellness.
 In order to better understand the global impact of health upon our society, students will research various agencies that support health promotion and review their health care agendas.
 The second component of the course will be an introduction to the role of the nurse as an educator and the identification of barriers to learning will be explored.
 Methods to develop effective evidenced based teaching plans will also be covered.
 To continue in the nursing department you must maintain a grade of C+ (77) or higher in this course.
 Prerequisite(s): NUR 215W and NUR 216 with a grade of C+ or higher.